MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-API.md

 # CNTK Library API

+From C++ and Java you can access the CNTK model evaluation facilities.
+CNTK core computational, neural network composition & training, as well as model evaluation facilities are exposed through Python and C++.

 ## Python API

 [CNTK Python API](https://cntk.ai/pythondocs/) consists of abstractions for model definition and compute, learning algorithms, data reading and distributed training.